lucc/khard/doc/source/man/khard.rst

 The functionality of khard is divided into several subcommands.
 All of these have their own help text which can be seen with ``khard SUBCOMMAND --help``.
+The full list of subcommands and all options can be found in :manpage:`khard-subcommands(1)`.

 Many subcommands accept search terms to limit the number of contacts they should work on, display or present for selection.
 The syntax is described in